Azrael3000/Crixus/README.md

 3. Triangle (Mephisto)

 In detail:

-1. Netgen 2D: As hypothesis choose Length From Edges, then choose a 1D algorithm as outlined below.
+1. *Netgen 2D*: As hypothesis choose Length From Edges, then choose a 1D algorithm as outlined below.
-2. Netgen 1D-2D: The "Netgen 2D Simple Parameters" suffice as hypothesis.
+2. *Netgen 1D-2D*: The "Netgen 2D Simple Parameters" suffice as hypothesis.
 In the 1D box choose "Local Length" as option and in the 2D box tick "Length from edges".
-3. Triangle: No hypothesis required.
+3. *Triangle*: No hypothesis required.

 For option 1 and 3 a 1D algorithm is required, to select one switch to tab 1D and choose "Wire discretisation" as hypothesis choose "Max Length".